 Hydroponics is a fun way to grow food and plants indoors without lots of work or money.
-This post will show you 2 easy hydroponics gardens for beginners and includes great tips for seasoned hydroponic gardeners.
+This post will show you 2 easy hydroponics gardens for beginners and great tips for seasoned hydroponic gardeners.

 What is Hydroponics?